arjunsavel/cortecs/paper/paper.md

 shows, however, that the amounts of error from our compression technique is reasonable in the spectra of exoplanet atmospheres at pressures greater than a microbar for a single composition.
 This caveat is important to note for a few reasons:

-1. Based on error propagation, the error in the opacity function will be magnified in the spectrum based on the number of cells that are traced during radiative transfer.
+1. Based on error propagation, the error in the opacity function may be magnified in the spectrum based on the number of cells that are traced during radiative transfer.
 The number of spatial cells used to simulate exoplanet atmospheres (in our case, 100) is small enough that the `cortecs` error is not large at the spectrum level.
 2. Exoplanet atmospheres are often modeled in hydrostatic equilibrium at pressures greater than a microbar